Vientiane Laos Travel Guide

 Best visited during or just after the wet season (The months Of may through september) for impressive flows.

-Visit the border area to observe cross-border trade and the movement of goods and people.
+Visit the border area to observe cross-border trade and the movement of goods and individuals.
 You can also see the Thanaleng Train Station.

 Explore the countryside villages and agricultural areas on the immediate outskirts of Vientiane.

-Get ready for your journey with details about local services and connections.
+Get ready to go for your journey with details about local services and connections.

 Access banking and finance easily.